Guidelines to Schedule GGC Services

 Library users may check out items using your Claw Card by bringing them to the main desk on the first floor.

 Questions?
-Please contact Ask a Librarian.View more about the Kaufman Library
+Please contact Ask a Librarian.View hours and more about the Kaufman Library

 The GGC Mail Services Center is accepting appointments.
 We highly recommend using electronic communication.
 Email questions to ClawCard@ggc.edu.